hyperledger-labs/splice/cluster/README.md

 - ARTIFACTORY_USER: your username at digitalasset.jfrog.io (can be seen in the top-right corner after logging in with Google SSO)
 - ARTIFACTORY_PASSWORD: Your API key at digitalasset.jfrog.io (can be obtained by creating an API key in your user profile)

-By default, Pulumi will be using the charts and images as built locally and pushed to the dev artifactory using the `make` commands above.
-It also supports deploying a version based on externally released artifacts, the ones customers use.
-To use released as opposed to your local build, first export an environment variable `CHARTS_VERSION` with the version identifier to be used.

 Note that at the moment, the `sv-runbook` stack can *not* be deployed in parallel to the `full` CN deployment.
 If you need to spin up both, you will need to use two separate scratchnet clusters.
-To deploy the SV node following the runbook, cd to the scratchnet directory you wish to use, lock it, and type the following:
+To deploy the SV node following the runbook, cd to the scratchnet directory you wish to use, lock it, and run:

-`TARGET_CLUSTER=<cluster running the global domain> pulumi --cwd $REPO_ROOT/cluster/pulumi/sv-runbook up -y --stack sv.${GCP_CLUSTER_BASENAME}`
+`cncluster papply_sv <cluster running the global domain> [<artifactory charts version>]`

+By default, Pulumi will be using the charts and images as built locally and pushed to the dev artifactory using the `make` commands above.
+It also supports deploying a version based on externally released artifacts, the ones customers use by specifying their version in the `<artifactory charts version>` argument.

 Once everything is up and running, you should be able to e.g. browse to the SV wallet at `https://wallet.sv.svc.sv.network.canton.global`.

 To bring the deployment down, run:

-`pulumi --cwd $REPO_ROOT/cluster/pulumi/sv-runbook down -y --stack sv.${GCP_CLUSTER_BASENAME}`
+`cncluster pdown_sv`

 ## Testing the SV Helm Runbook against a local build manually